vschuckar/lab-data-transformations/readme.md

 ![logo_ironhack_blue 7](https://user-images.githubusercontent.com/23629340/40541063-a07a0a8a-601a-11e8-91b5-2f13e4e6b441.png)

-# Lab | Customer Analysis Round 4
+# Lab | Data Transformations

-In today's lesson we talked about continuous distributions (mainly normal distribution), linear regression and how multicollinearity can impact the model.
-In this lab, we will test your knowledge on those things using the `marketing_customer_analysis.csv` file.
-You have been using the same data in the previous labs (round 2 and 3).
-You can continue using the same jupyter file.
+In today's lesson, we talked about continuous distributions (mainly normal distribution), linear regression, and how multicollinearity can impact the model.
+In this lab, we will test your knowledge of those things using the `marketing_customer_analysis.csv` file.
+You can continue using the same Jupyter file.
 The file can be found in the `files_for_lab` folder.

 ### Get the data

-Use the jupyter file from the last lab (Customer Analysis Round 3)
+Use the Jupyter file from the last lab (Customer Analysis Round 3)

 ### Complete the following task